 5. Protection Against third party Indemnification:

-In case of damage done to property of third parties in the process of construction, plan is made to decide who takes responsibility for such eventualities.
-In essence, this provision accounts for third-party claims that might come up during the course of the the job and is meant to keep you insured from liability for these claims.
+In case of damage done to the property of third parties in the process of construction, a plan is made to decide who takes responsibility for such eventualities.
+In essence, this provision accounts for third-party claims that might come up during the job and is meant to keep you insured from liability for these claims